jolyonruss/bare-theme/README.md

 bare-theme
 ==========

-A wordpress theme built from the ground up with a Sass version of Twitter Bootstrap 3
+A wordpress theme built from the ground up with Sass and documented on my blog: http://jolyonruss.co.uk